 B+4 and B+21

 Both B+ carriages are end platform first or second-class saloon carriages built for the Tasmanian Main Line Railway Company (TMLR) in about 1885.
 Both are fitted with six-wheel underframes.
 Following the takeover of the TMLR by the Tasmanian Government Railways (TGR) in 1890, the carriage bodies were widened and they were then used as second class cars.
 By the 1920s they were relegated to Hobart suburban train services.
 Both carriages were out of service by 1950 and B+4 was converted to a camp car.
 Both carriages were sold to the museum in 1971–1972.
-B+21 is fully restored whilst B+4 is waiting for restoration.
+B+21 is fully restored whilst B+4 is currently being converted into a Birthday Party carriage.

 A+17 is an end platform first-class saloon carriage built for the Tasmanian Main Line Railway (TMLR).